 Eligible Uses

-Projects must be located within coastal areas within U.S. coastal states, including the Great Lakes states, and U.S. Territories and Tribal lands.
-See a map of NCRF’s geographic footprint here.
-All projects must demonstrate a dual benefit to coastal communities and habitats and address the following priorities: (1) nature-based solutions, (2) community resilience benefit, (3) fish and wildlife benefit.
-Priority is given to projects that are innovative, transferable, and sustainable, that demonstrate benefit to underserved communities and that include direct community engagement.
+Projects must be located within coastal areas within U.S. coastal states, including the Great Lakes states, and U.S. Territories and Tribal lands; a map of the NCRF geographic footprint can be found here.
+All projects must demonstrate a dual benefit to coastal communities and habitats and address the following priorities: (1) nature-based solutions, (2) community resilience benefit, (3) fish and wildlife benefit, (4) community impact and engagement, and (5) transferability and sustainability.
+Priority is given to projects that are innovative, transferable, and sustainable, and demonstrate benefit to underserved communities (including direct community engagement).

 Eligible Recipients